ticklingthedata/Python/Machine Learning/Book notes/Data science from scratch.md

 	* Rather than training each tree on all the inputs in the training set, we train each tree on the result of bootstrap_sample(inputs).
 Since each tree is built using different data, each tree will be different from every other tree.
 This technique is known as bootstrap aggregating or bagging.
 	* A second source of randomness involves changing the way we choose the best_attribute to split on.
 Rather than looking at all the remaining attributes, we first choose a random subset of them and then split on whichever of those is best.
 This is an example of a broader technique called *ensemble learning* in which we combine several weak learners (typically high-bias, low-variance models) in order to produce an overall strong model.

+# 13. Neural Networks:

+## Overview:

+* An artificial neural network (or neural network for short) is a predictive model motivated by the way the brain operates.

+* Think of the brain as a collection of neurons wired together.
+Each neuron looks at the outputs of the other neurons that feed into it, does a calculation, and then either fires (if the calculation exceeds some threshold) or doesn’t (if it doesn’t).

+* Artificial neural networks consist of artificial neurons, which perform similar calculations over their inputs.

+* Most neural networks are “black boxes”—inspecting their details doesn’t give you much understanding of how they’re solving a problem.
+And large neural networks can be difficult to train.

+## Feed-Forward Neural Networks:

+* This consists of discrete layers of neurons, each connected to the next.

+* This typically entails:
+	* An input layer (which receives inputs and feeds them forward unchanged).
+	* One or more “hidden layers” (each of which consists of neurons that take the outputs of the previous layer, performs some calculation, and passes the result to the next layer).
+	* An output layer (which produces the final outputs).

+* Each (noninput) neuron has a weight corresponding to each of its inputs and a bias.

+* We can represent a neuron simply as a vector of weights whose length is one more than the number of inputs to that neuron (because of the bias weight).

+* Then we can represent a neural network as a list of (noninput) layers, where each layer is just a list of the neurons in that layer.
+That is, we’ll represent a neural network as a list (layers) of lists (neurons) of vectors (weights).

+## Backpropagartion:

+* This approach is an algorithm which uses gradient descent or one of its variants:
+	* Produce the outputs of all the neurons in the network.
+	* We know the target output, so we can compute a loss that’s the sum of the squared errors.
+	* Compute the gradient of this loss as a function of the output neuron’s weights.
+	* “Propagate” the gradients and errors backward to compute the gradients with respect to the hidden neurons’ weights.
+	* Take a gradient descent step.
+	* Typically we run this algorithm many times for our entire training set until the network converges.

+# 14. Deep Learning:

+* In many neural network libraries, n-dimensional arrays are referred to as *tensors*.

+* Layer: something that knows how to apply some function (*activation function*: sigmoid, tanh, Relu, etc) to its inputs and that knows how to backpropagate.

+* *Loss functions* can be applied for optimization (softmax, cross-entropy, etc).

+* Dropout: a technique that consists in randomly turn off each neuron (that is, replace its output with 0) with some fixed probability.
+This means that the network can’t learn to depend on any individual neuron, which seems to help with overfitting.

+# 15. Clustering:

+## Overview:

+* Belongs to the unsupervised set of ML techniques in which we work with completely unlabeled data (or in which our data has labels but we ignore them).

+* There is generally no “correct” clustering.

+* Furthermore, the clusters won’t label themselves.
+You’ll have to do that by looking at the data underlying each one.

+## The Model:

+* One of the simplest clustering methods is k-means, in which the number of clusters k is chosen in advance.
+After which the goal is to partition the inputs into sets
+S1,...,Sk in a way that minimizes the total sum of squared distances from each point to the mean of its assigned cluster.

+* There are a lot of ways to assign n points to k clusters, which means that finding an optimal clustering is a very hard problem.
+We’ll settle for an iterative algorithm that usually finds a good clustering:
+	* Start with a set of k-means, which are points in d-dimensional space.
+	* Assign each point to the mean to which it is closest.
+	* If no point’s assignment has changed, stop and keep the clusters.
+	* If some point’s assignment has changed, recompute the means and return to step 2.

+* There are various ways to choose a k.
+One that’s reasonably easy to understand involves plotting the sum of squared errors (between each point and the mean of its cluster) as a function of k and looking at where the graph “bends”.

+## Bottom-Up Hierarchical Clustering:

+* An alternative approach to clustering is to “grow” clusters from the bottom up.
+We can do this in the following way:
+	* Make each input its own cluster of one.
+	* As long as there are multiple clusters remaining, find the two closest clusters and merge them.

+* At the end, we’ll have one giant cluster containing all the inputs.
+If we keep track of the merge order, we can re-create any number of clusters by unmerging.
+For example, if we want three clusters, we can just undo the last two merges.

+* In order to merge the closest clusters, we need some notion of *the distance between clusters*.